rocky-linux/documentation/docs/books/nvchad/marksman.md

 # Marksman - code assistant

-When drafting your document for Rocky Linux can be useful a tool that allows you to easily enter the symbols needed to define the *markdown* language tags; this will allow you to write faster and reduce the possibility of distracting errors.
+Marksman is a useful tool when drafting your document for Rocky Linux.
+It allows the easy entry of symbols needed to define the *markdown* language tags.
+This allows you to write faster and reduces the possibility of errors.

-NvChad/Neovim already includes text widgets that aid in writing such as the repetition of the most frequently used words indexed by frequency of entry, the new options included by this language server will enrich these widgets.
+NvChad/Neovim already includes text widgets that aid in writing, such as the repetition of often used words indexed by frequency of entry.
+The new options included by this language server will enrich these widgets.

-[Marksman](https://github.com/artempyanykh/marksman) integrates with your editor to help you write and maintain your Markdown documents using the [LSP protocol](https://microsoft.github.io/language-server-protocol/), thereby providing features such as completion, goto definition, reference searching, name refactoring, diagnostics, and more.
+[Marksman](https://github.com/artempyanykh/marksman) integrates with your editor to help you write and maintain your Markdown documents with the [LSP protocol](https://microsoft.github.io/language-server-protocol/), thereby providing features such as completion, go-to definition, reference searching, name refactoring, diagnostics, and more.

 ## Objectives

 - increase the productivity of NvChad in writing Markdown code
 - produce documents that conform to the rules of the Markdown language
-- refine their knowledge regarding language
+- refine your knowledge regarding the language

-## Requirements and Skills
+## Requirements and skills

 - A basic knowledge of the Markdown language, recommended reading the [Markdown Guide](https://www.markdownguide.org/)
 - NvChad on the machine in use with the [Template Chadr](./template_chadrc.md) properly installed